sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 - `"commitTimestamp":1501542796444`: the time in millis of the commit request (before the offsets where effectively commited across replicas).
 - `"expireTimestamp":1501629196444`: (`commitTimestamp` + `offsets.retention.minutes`) (default: 1 day)

-> If a consumer group is inactive during this period, and start after the expiration, the coordinator won't find any offsets and Kafka will rely on the consumer `auto.offset.reset` property, to know if it needs to start from `earliest` or `latest`.
+> If a consumer group is inactive during this period, and starts after the expiration, the coordinator won't find any offsets and Kafka will rely on the consumer `auto.offset.reset` property, to know if it needs to start from `earliest` or `latest`.
 This is very important to know, to avoid some surprises.

 # What is a Group Coordinator / Offset Manager?

 A Group Coordinator is an Offset Manager at the same time.

-It's a broker which is the leader for a group, that commits its consumers offsets.
+It's a broker which is the leader for a group, that caches and commits its consumers offsets.

-We can know which it is when using `ConsumerGroupCommand`:
+We can know which broker it is when using `ConsumerGroupCommand`:
 ```
 GROUP                          TOPIC                          PARTITION  CURRENT-OFFSET  LOG-END-OFFSET  LAG             OWNER
 17/08/07 23:54:32 INFO internals.AbstractCoordinator: Discovered coordinator broker01:9092 (id: 2147483519) for group mygroupid.